Batman Versus Predator: Batman Versus Predator

 The first book opens with a boxing match in Gotham City.
 Each of the fighters is backed by two of the city's biggest gangsters, Alex Yeager and Leo Brodin.
 When Yeager's victorious fighter is killed in his apartment shortly after the bout, Batman is called in to help investigate the crime.
 Though suspicion falls on Brodin, the grisly yet unusual murder (consisting of spine and skull removal) suggests otherwise.
-Batman's main goal initially is to avoid a battle on the streets of Gotham between the two mob bosses—the subsequent death of Brodin's losing boxer only making matters more complicated.
+Batman's main goal initially is to avoid a battle on the streets of Gotham between the two mob bosses – the subsequent death of Brodin's losing boxer only making matters more complicated.

 In an attempt to defuse the conflict, Yeager's partner, "legitimate" but corrupt businessman Raymond Squires, arranges a meeting between the two crime lords during which Yeager is murdered by an invisible intruder.
 Clues lead Batman to the killer's hideout in an abandoned scrapyard, but in a deadly duel, he comes close to losing his life to the Predator, who escapes.
 Batman retreats to Wayne Manor, where his butler Alfred Pennyworth treats his injuries.
 Bedridden and encased in an orthopedic cast, he begins the slow process of recovery and to plan for another match with the Predator.

 Over the next few days, and in the absence of the Dark Knight, the Predator targets Squires, Brodin, and Gotham City Mayor Lieberman in a series of calculated assaults.
-Commissioner James Gordon himself is almost killed in his own home by the hunter, but escapes thanks to the sacrifice of another officer.
+Commissioner Jim Gordon himself is almost killed in his own home by the hunter, but escapes thanks to the sacrifice of another officer.
 Batman attempts to recover quickly, knowing the death toll rises every day.
 A countdown is initiated by the National Guard and SWAT teams: if Batman does not emerge before the end of the countdown, they plan to flush the Predator out of hiding by searching street-by-street, a tactic that will likely take more lives than would be saved.

 Batman, nowhere near healed yet just able to walk, uses a custom-designed powered sonar exoskeleton suit to increase his strength, compensate for his recovering blindness, and counter the Predator's stealth technology.
 The battle begins on the roof of the Gotham City Police Department (GCPD), continues in the Batcave after a chase on the Batmobile, and ends on the outskirts of Wayne Manor.
 After the Predator sustains several injuries, including being hit with a wide-spectrum tranquilizer by Batman and shot with an old blunderbuss by Alfred, Batman finally knocks it down with a wooden baseball bat as its ship lands; others of its kind disembark.
 The defeated Predator commits honor suicide with a sword, which the Predator commander presents to Batman before leaving.
 Batman is confident that the Predators will not return after having met Gotham's inhabitants.